-

 Hummingbird 3:440:00/3:44

-As a teenager, Jonathan Le Shana picked up an acoustic guitar and began writing songs to cope with the emotional absurdities of existence.
-This passion for music and meaning has grown into a habit, and Le Shana is in process of writing, recording, and releasing both his debut EP and a follow up LP as Everwalden.
+As a teenager, Everwalden picked up an acoustic guitar and began writing songs to cope with the emotional absurdities of existence.
+This passion for music and meaning has grown into a habit, and Everwalden is in process of writing, recording, and releasing both his sophomore EP and his debut LP.
+He has also recently published four new releases at the end of 2025 and a new single in February 2026 called “The World Feels Upside Down,” all of which are available at Everwalden.com/music for free or “name your price.”

-Influenced by acts such as Jonsi, Sufjan Stevens, Jon Foreman, and Phoenix, Everwalden's self-described "Whimsical, philosophical folk-rock for daydreamers" contains elements of alternative indie-rock, inspirational mountain folk, and ambient post-rock, with a knack for infectious melodic hooks.
+Influenced by acts such as Sigur Ros, Sufjan Stevens, the Decemberists, Thrice and Enya, Everwalden's self-described "philosophical folk-rock for adventurers" contains elements of alternative indie-rock, inspirational mountain folk, and ambient post-rock, with a knack for infectious melodic hooks.

 Everwalden's songs are layered with piano hooks, energetic ukulele, and glossy yet raw electronic programming.
 Lyrically, Everwalden is influenced by mythologies, the work of the 19th century transcendentalists, the romanticists, and the medieval mystics.
 His songs invoke deep existential questions, with underlying themes of finding love and beauty in the midst of chaotic and wild places, both fiction and non-fiction.